lfazocar/lfazocar/README.md

 Full-stack developer but leaning more towards the back end.
 I have experience creating web apps with Ruby (Rails) and Javascript (Node.js + Express), but I'm also capable of creating a basic frontend if needed.

-I'm currently working on the backend of a project at the [Desafío Latam](https://www.desafiolatam.com/) incubator, while also learning Rust as a pastime :crab: .
+I'm currently working on the backend of a project at the [Desafío Latam](https://www.desafiolatam.com/) incubator.

 Find me on [LinkedIn](https://www.linkedin.com/in/luis-felipe-az%C3%B3car-dr%C3%A1pela/)!